Tsunami evacuations ordered in South America, but worst risk appears to pass for US after huge quake

 Among the world’s strongest recorded quakes

-The earthquake appeared to be the strongest recorded since the 9.0 magnitude earthquake off northeastern Japan in March 2011 that caused a massive tsunami and set off meltdowns at a nuclear power plant.
-The International Atomic Energy Agency said initial reports showed Japan’s nuclear plants were not affected Wednesday.
+The earthquake appeared to be the strongest recorded since the 9.0 magnitude earthquake off Japan in 2011 caused a massive tsunami and meltdowns at a nuclear power plant.
+The International Atomic Energy Agency said initial reports showed Japan’s nuclear plants were not affected this time.

-Russia’s Oceanology Institute said tsunami waves might have been as high as 10 to 15 meters (30 to 50 feet) in some sections of the Kamchatka coast — but the highest were less than 6 meters (20 feet) near the populated areas of the peninsula and the nearby Kuril Islands.
+Russia’s Oceanology Institute said tsunami waves of less than 6 meters (20 feet) were recorded near the populated areas of the peninsula and the nearby Kuril Islands.

-Meanwhile, lava began to flow Wednesday from Kamchatka's Klyuchevskaya Sopka volcano, the largest active one in the Northern Hemisphere.
+Meanwhile, lava began to flow Wednesday from the Northern Hemisphere's largest volcano in a remote area of Kamchatka.
 Observers also heard explosions, the Russian Academy of Sciences’ geophysical service said.

 Evacuations ordered in South America